 Yoga in the 21st Century

-In the past 17 years, Yoga has merged into our mainstream culture.
-This speaks of fantastic forward momentum in human development.
+In the past 18 years, Yoga has merged into our mainstream culture.
+This speaks of fantastic forward momentum in our human development.
 An understanding of the basic tenets of Yoga Philosophy will further enhance one’s spiritual growth and maturity.
 The following 8 Limbs of Patanjali form the ethical code of Yoga practices.